 1) Stop everything.

 You read that right.
-Stop everything you’re doing and take a big breath.
+Stop everything you’re doing and breathe.
 It’s going to be ok.
 You’re doing too much without replenishing yourself and its time to take a break from it all.

 3) The must-do list.